-The PNRA and RHOs already assign unique identifiers to items that are digitized.
-In order to make PNRA and RHO collections more widely visible and findable on the Internet, a collection-level numbering system is needed.
-To this end, PNRA should ultimately generate EAD collection-level finding aids.
-EAD stands for Encoded Archival Description and is XML-based and is the de facto standard for online finding aids.
+The PNRA and RHOs assign unique identifiers to items that are digitized, but in order to make PNRA and RHO collections more widely findable on the Internet, a collection-level numbering system was needed.
+As of August 2018, collection numbers have been created for PNRA collections entered into AtoM.
+Ultimately, EAD collection-level finding aids should be generated for publishing online.
+EAD stands for Encoded Archival Description and is XML-based, the de facto standard for online finding aids.
 Large, online aggregators of archival finding aids, such as Archives West and Archive Grid, require finding aids to be in EAD format.
-AtoM, the digital archiving platform the PNRA will trail in Fall 2017, generates EAD encoded finding aids.
-A collection numbering system is often simply the alpha-numeric code assigned to record groups, subgroup, series, and special collections in the arrangement scheme.
+When PNRA is ready, EAD encoded finding aids can be generated from AtoM.

-7.5.
-Digitization Parameters
+7.5 Digitization Parameters